School Meals

 Project SCALES supports people working to improve the school meal system.

-We are delighted to announce the second round of grants, which fund nine large team-based projects.
-These projects focus on a variety of goals including value chain coordination, local procurement, new product development, and building infrastructure for resilient school food systems.
-More information about those projects is available on the Cohort 2 page.
+Our second (and final) cohort funds nine large team-based projects from July 2025 until June 2028.
+The projects focus on a variety of goals including value chain coordination, local procurement, new product development, and building infrastructure for resilient school food systems.
+For more information please see the Cohort 2 page.

 Fresh, Local, Meaningful